miyosuda/TensorFlowAndroidMNIST/jni-build/jni/include/tensorflow/g3doc/api_docs/python/framework.md

 string, a device function, or None:

-* If it is a device name string, all operations constructed in this context will be assigned to the device with that name.
+* If it is a device name string, all operations constructed in this context will be assigned to the device with that name, unless overridden by a nested `device()` context.
 * If it is a function, it will be treated as function from Operation objects to device name strings, and invoked each time a new Operation is created.
 The Operation will be assigned to the device with the returned name.
-* If it is None, the default device will be cleared.
+* If it is None, all `device()` invocations from the enclosing context will be ignored.

 For example: